Premedical Program Overview

 Choice of major

 While the prerequisite courses can easily lead to a major in biology, chemistry or kinesiology, there is no requirement to major in any of these fields.
-Medical and dental schools give no preference to any particular major, so choose a major that you enjoy.
+Medical and dental schools give no preference to any particular major,.so choose a major that you enjoy.
 This is to your advantage because you are more likely to excel in your preferred major and you will find more enjoyment in your studies.
 It does, however, require careful planning to fulfill all course requirements.

 Academic accomplishments are very important, but not enough to get into medical and dental schools.
 It is also important to demonstrate the validity of your interest in medicine with experience in a health-care setting.
 Though it is not a stated prerequisite for medical school, it is a major factor that is considered in the admissions process.
 It is also beneficial to have some research experience.
 This will help you develop important skills in the experimental process, problem-solving, and data analysis.
 Such experience is especially crucial if you are seeking admissions to research-oriented schools or if you are considering a medical scientist career.
 Additionally, it is wise to be involved in a regular extracurricular activity such as a sport, club or community service.
 Medical schools want to see that you can maintain a strong academic record while participating in campus or community activities.
 It is also an opportunity for you to demonstrate important characteristics such as service, commitment, leadership and responsibility.
 Note, however, that it is the level of your participation that is important rather than the number or variety of your activities.